 We account for assets and liabilities measured at fair value in accordance with ASC 820, Fair Value Measurements and Disclosures.
 ASC 820 emphasizes that fair value is a market-based measurement, not an entity-specific measurement.
 Therefore, a fair value measurement should be determined based on the assumptions that market participants would use in pricing the asset or liability.
-As a basis for considering market participant assumptions in fair value measurements, ASC 820 establishes a fair value hierarchy that distinguishes between market participant assumptions based on market participant assumptions of the reporting entity (observable inputs that are classified with Levels 1 and 2 of the hierarchy) and the reporting entity's own assumptions about market participant assumptions (unobservable inputs classified within Level 3 of the hierarchy).
+As a basis for considering market participant assumptions in fair value measurements, ASC 820 establishes a fair value hierarchy that distinguishes between market participant assumptions based on market data obtained from sources independent of the reporting entity (observable inputs that are classified with Levels 1 and 2 of the hierarchy) and the reporting entity's own assumptions about market participant assumptions (unobservable inputs classified within Level 3 of the hierarchy).
+The three levels of inputs used to measure fair value are as follows: